 You want:

-• You and your child to feel supported.
+• You and your child feel supported.

-What to Look For When You Visit
+What to Look for When You Visit

 Look for: